Reading Lawn Installation Services

 Contact Reading's Department of Public Works for Site Preparation Debris & Installation Material Management

-Proper management of site preparation debris and installation materials is essential for all lawn installation projects in Reading.
-Existing vegetation must be disposed of through the town’s April–November seasonal yard waste collection program, using biodegradable paper bags only in compliance with Massachusetts Department of Environmental Protection regulations.
-Bulk soil and rock should be taken to the Transfer Station, which requires a resident permit and may involve fees.
-Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects.
-Sod must be stored for no more than 24-48 hours in shade with irrigation, while seed should be kept in cool, dry conditions.
-Notify neighbors in advance for large installations and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
-For further guidance, contact: Reading Department of Public Works
+Proper debris and material management is essential for any lawn installation project in Reading.
+Existing vegetation must be disposed of through the town’s April–November seasonal yard waste collection program, which requires the use of biodegradable paper bags only in accordance with Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and rock should be taken to the Transfer Station, which operates on a permit/sticker and fee basis for residents.
+For large deliveries of topsoil or amendments, coordinate with the Department of Public Works for street access, temporary lane closures, and equipment staging permits to protect municipal infrastructure.
+Sod should be stored for no more than 24-48 hours in shaded, irrigated conditions, while seed must be kept cool and dry.
+Compost and organic matter can be sourced through municipal composting programs.
+Advance notification to neighbors and use of Dig Safe 811 with a minimum 48 hours (preferably 72 hours) notice is required for underground utility protection.
+For all site preparation and material management questions:

 16 Lowell Street, Reading, MA 01867